lockss/lockss.github.io/administrators/manual/2.0-alpha3/introduction/upgrading.md

 ### Modifying the Environment

-In order for LOCKSS 20.-alpha3 to work properly, you will need to disable frontends to `iptables` like `firewalld` or `ufw`, and configure MicroK8s to use DNS in a way that avoids loopback addresses.
-See [Disabling Packet Filters](firewall) and [Configuring DNS](../installing/dns) for details.
+In order for LOCKSS 2.0-alpha3 to work properly, you will need to disable frontends to `iptables` like `firewalld` or `ufw`, and configure MicroK8s to use DNS in a way that avoids loopback addresses.
+See [Disabling Packet Filters](../installing/firewall) and [Configuring DNS](../installing/dns) for details.

 ### Reconfiguring the System